theta360developers/4k-long-video/README.md

 * overcomes 25 minute limit imposed by standard THETA V firmware
 * Uses close to full internal storage of THETA V. Set to limit at 19GB per video file.
-* Uses HEVC, not the default H.264 for video compression
+* Uses High Efficiency Compression, not the default H.264 for video compression
 * Reduces bitrate encoding to 32Mbps from 56Mbps, but retains most of the video quality
 * Strips out spatial audio file to save on storage space (can be easily added back into code)